Skip to main content

 Why trust our experts?

-Amber Sayer, MS, CPT, has been working in fitness and wellness for the past 12 years in a variety of capacities, ranging from exercise physiology for cardiac rehab to one-on-one personal training and health coaching.
-She has been a health and fitness writer and editor for 7 years.
+Amber Sayer, MS, CPT, has been working in fitness and wellness for over a decade in a variety of capacities, from exercise physiology for cardiac rehab to personal training and health coaching.
+She is also a certified running coach.

 Reviewed by: